boyleconnor/DEP-Conditions-API/xxxx-conditions-api.rst

 their conditions within their templates.
 Like the view mixin or the view decorator, the tag would accept a series of Conditions, which would then all be tested.
 The keyword arguments that Conditions must be given in order to pass may be provided as keyword arguments in the tag.
-In all pracdtical cases, the developer would utilize the result by storing it in a template context variable using the ``as`` keyword.
+In all practical cases, the developer would utilize the result by storing it in a template context variable using the ``as`` keyword.